kareemrt/NBA-Vis/README.md

 ## Use Instructions

-1. Access the 'query()' function from the 'IO/DB.py' module to pass SQL queries
+1. Use the 'query()' function in main to pass SQL queries; the complete schema is listed below

 ## Proxy / DB Instructions